Month: April 2023

 0 Comments

-Editor’s Note: Julian Zelizer, a CNN political analyst, is a professor of history and public affairs at Princeton University.
+[ad_1] Editor’s Note: Julian Zelizer, a CNN political analyst, is a professor of history and public affairs at Princeton University.
 He is the author and editor of 25 books, including the New York Times best-seller, “Myth America: Historians Take on the Biggest Lies and Legends About Our Past” (Basic Books).
 Follow him on Twitter @julianzelizer.
-The

 1 Comment

-Representational image.
+[ad_1] Representational image.
 David A. Hopkins, Tribune News Service Gun politics in the US demonstrates that a popular majority does not always get its way.
 Even though most Americans support stricter gun-safety laws, proposals for major new regulations reliably face impassable obstacles in Congress.
-The standard explanation for this impasse is that the minority is highly
+The standard explanation for this impasse is that the minority is

 0 Comments

-The Daily Wire’s Ben Shapiro, a rabid homophobe and anti-trans commentator was very agitated over calls for gun control measures after the Nashville shooting, so he lashed out against his favorite targets.
+[ad_1] The Daily Wire’s Ben Shapiro, a rabid homophobe and anti-trans commentator was very agitated over calls for gun control measures after the Nashville shooting, so he lashed out against his favorite targets.
 Shapiro’s usual refrain is that the left can do anything and Republicans are always to blame.
-The persecution complex runs deep on the
+The persecution complex runs deep on

 0 Comments